HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 3.5.
 Curie-based Documentation

-Whenever you see a book icon, you can click on it, and the documentation is shown.
+Whenever you see a book icon, you can click on it to display the documentation.

-or will replace the response details (2 column layout).
-You can change the layout using the Settings
+or will replace the response details (2-column layout).
+You can change the layout using the Settings menu in the main toolbar.

-A page with 3 column layout might look like
+A page with a 3-column layout might look like:

 3.6.
 HAL-FORMS